lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 ### Type Narrowing

-When you want to implement some logic based on the union types, you need to narrow the type first, then implement the type-specific logic.
+When you want to implement some type-specific logic, you need to narrow the type first.

 For type narrowing, we can use: